Glenn Morrison (rugby league)

-Glenn Adam Morrison (born 28 May 1976), also known by the nickname of "Silver Surfer", is an Australian former professional rugby league footballer and coach.
-He played for the Parramatta Eels, the Balmain Tigers, the North Sydney Bears and the North Queensland Cowboys in the National Rugby League before moving to England to play for the Bradford Bulls and then the Wakefield Trinity Wildcats (Heritage No. 1274) (captain).
+Glenn Adam Morrison (born 28 May 1976), is an Australian former professional rugby league footballer and coach.
+He played for the Parramatta Eels, the Balmain Tigers, the North Sydney Bears and the North Queensland Cowboys in the National Rugby League before moving to England to play for the Bradford Bulls and then the Wakefield Trinity Wildcats (captain).
 He was later the head coach of the Dewsbury Rams.
 In 2021, Morrison was appointed Head coach of Cleveland Rugby League, in the newly created North American Rugby League.

 Playing career

 Early career

 Morrison began playing junior football for the Terrigal Sharks in the Central Coast Rugby League.

 Balmain Tigers

 Morrison started his career with Balmain in 1996, where he played 21 times in his début season, scoring 4 tries.
 He went on to play another 20 times in 1997, scoring 3 tries, before he left Balmain for the North Sydney Bears.

 North Sydney Bears

 Morrison signed a two-year deal with the North Sydney Bears in 1998 where he played 42 times scoring 9 tries.
 He had his most successful season in 1999 when he scored 24 points in 20 games.
 Morrison was a member of The North Sydney side when they played their final ever game in first grade against the North Queensland Cowboys in Townsville ending 91 years of playing in the top grade.